WordPress/openverse-catalog/DAGs.md

 Popularity data for each media type is collated in a materialized view.
 Before initiating a data refresh, the DAG will first refresh the view in order to update popularity data for records that have been ingested since the last refresh.
-On the first run of the the month, the DAG will also refresh the underlying tables, including the percentile values and any new popularity metrics.
+On the first run of the month, the DAG will also refresh the underlying tables, including the percentile values and any new popularity metrics.
 The DAG can also be run with the `force_refresh_metrics` option to run this refresh after the first of the month.